 Acceptance Deposit Policy

-If accepted, the deposit for undergraduate programs is $100 and the deposit for graduate programs is $150.
+If accepted, the deposit for undergraduate programs and the graduate programs is $150.
 The admissions deposit will be credited toward your first semester tuition bill.
 The policy on refunds can be found here.

 Criminal Background Check Policy